5 situations when it makes the most sense to refinance your car

 Call your lender and request the current payoff amount of your loan.
 This is the amount of money you need to refinance.
 It is also the figure you'll compare against the vehicle's value to determine if the vehicle is worth more than the amount you need to borrow.

-If you find yourself upside down in your car loan and for personal reasons need to lower your payment, you may be able to convince your current lender to modify your loan, lowering the monthly payments by extending the term of the loan and/or reducing the interest rate.
+If you find yourself upside down in your car loan and for personal reasons need to lower your payment, you may be able to persuade your current lender to modify your loan, lowering the monthly payments by extending the term of the loan or reducing the interest rate.

 It's important to act before your payments fall behind.
 The earlier you open communications with your lender, the better the chance of coming to an arrangement.